 Ingredients:

-• Optional: additional seasoning (onion powder, smoked paprika)
+- Optional: extra seasonings (onion powder, smoked paprika)

 Directions:

-Take the roast out of the fridge 1-2 hours in advance to bring it to room temperature.
-Preheat the oven to 450°F (232°C).
+Take the roast out of the fridge about 1-2 hours before cooking so it can warm up a bit.
+Preheat your oven to 450°F (232°C).

-Pat the roast dry with paper towels and season generously with salt and pepper.
-Create a herb paste by combining minced garlic, chopped herbs, and olive oil or softened butter.
+Pat the meat dry with paper towels then cover it well with salt and pepper.
+Mix minced garlic, chopped herbs, and olive oil or butter to make a paste, and rub it all over the roast.

-Place the prepared roast on a rack in a roasting pan.
-Start with an initial high-temperature sear at 450°F (232°C) for 20 minutes.
-Then, reduce the oven temperature to 325°F (163°C) and continue roasting until reaching the desired doneness.
-A meat thermometer should read 130°F (54°C) for medium-rare.
+Put the roast on a rack in a roasting pan.
+First cook at 450°F for 20 minutes to get a nice crust.
+Then lower the heat to 325°F (163°C) and keep cooking until the meat thermometer reads 130°F (54°C) for medium-rare.

-Slice the roast and serve with your choice of sides, such as creamy mashed potatoes and a rich gravy.
+Slice the roast against the grain and serve with your favorite sides like mashed potatoes and gravy.

 Advice for Perfecting Your Roast: